aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

    **Note**: You will be prompted to provide an Admin password, enter **Pa55w.rd!!**.

-1. When the deployment is complete, go to the Azure portal home page, and then select **Virtual Machines**.
+1. When the deployment is complete, go to the Azure portal home page, and then select **Virtual Machines** to find the newly created virtual machines.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
    > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.